Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Installation Specific Information

-The BG Crawford F. Sams US Army Health Clinic is a Joint Commission (TJC) accredited healthcare facility and is staffed by family practice providers who see all authorized beneficiaries.
+The Brig.
+Gen. Crawford F. Sams U.S. Army Health Clinic is a Joint Commission-accredited health care facility and is staffed by family practice providers who see all authorized beneficiaries.

-Inpatient Care -- Beneficiaries requiring in-patient care are referred to the 374th Medical Group Yokota, U.S. Naval Hospital Yokosuka, host nation medical facilities, or medical facilities outside of Japan.
-Beneficiaries that are referred to in-patient care facilities will be offered translation services for initial and follow up appointments with Japanese medical providers.
+Inpatient care -- Beneficiaries requiring inpatient care are referred to the 374th Medical Group Yokota, U.S. Naval Hospital Yokosuka, host nation medical facilities or medical facilities outside of Japan.
+Beneficiaries who are referred to inpatient care facilities will be offered translation services for initial and follow-up appointments with Japanese medical providers.

-Emergency Care -- MEDDAC-J does not have emergency or urgent care capabilities.
-For emergencies on base dial 911 (DSN and Allied Telesis numbers) or 119 (Japanese cell phones).
-For emergencies off base dial 119 (Japanese phones).
+Emergency care – Medical Department Activity-Japan does not have emergency or urgent care capabilities.
+For emergencies on base, dial 911 (DSN and Allied Telesis numbers) or 119 (Japanese cellphones).
+For emergencies off base, dial 119 (Japanese phones).

-911 (DSN and Allied Telesis numbers) calls initiated on Camp Zama and Sagamihara Family Housing Area (SHA) are answered by the Camp Zama Department of Emergency Services (DES).
-If there is a medical emergency the DES will direct host-nation/local Emergency Medical Services (EMS) to your location.
+911 (DSN and Allied Telesis numbers) calls initiated on Camp Zama and the Sagamihara Housing Area are answered by the Camp Zama Department of Emergency Services.
+If there is a medical emergency, the DES will direct host nation/local Emergency Medical Services to your location.
 After dialing 911 (DSN and Allied Telesis numbers) on Camp Zama or SHA and a patient is taken to a host nation facility for emergency medical treatment, MEDDAC-J will dispatch a translator to meet the patient at the host nation facility or ride along in the host nation ambulance to facilitate communication between the patient and staff.

-Global Nurse Advice Line – Available to all personnel assigned to Japan regardless of patient care priority category or beneficiary category
+Global Nurse Advice Line – The Nurse Advice Line is available to all personnel assigned to Japan regardless of patient care priority category or beneficiary category: